 David Hay is the Managing Director of Delgatie Incorporated, a strategic advisory firm.
 He is the former Vice-Chair and Managing Director of CIBC World Markets Inc., a role he held until 2015.
 From 2004 until 2010, he was President and Chief Executive Officer of New Brunswick Power Corporation.
-Prior to that Mr. Hay held senior investment banking roles as Senior Vice-President and Director responsible for mergers and acquisitions with Merrill Lynch Canada and Managing Director of European mergers and acquisitions with Merrill Lynch International based in London, England.
+Prior to that Mr. Hay held senior investment banking roles as Senior Vice-President and Director responsible for mergers and acquisitions with Merrill Lynch Canada and Managing Director of European mergers and acquisitions with Merrill Lynch Canada in London, England.
 Mr. Hay spent the early part of his career as a practicing lawyer at Osler, Hoskin & Harcourt LLP and taught at both the University of Toronto and University of New Brunswick.
 Mr. Hay was a Law Clerk to the Chief Justice of the High Court of the Supreme Court of Ontario from 1981 until 1982.

-Mr. Hay also sits on the boards of EPCOR Utilities Inc., and the Council of Clean and Reliable Energy.
+Mr. Hay also sits on the boards of EPCOR Utilities Inc. He is a member of the Expert Panel on Churchill Falls 2041 and the Council of Clean and Reliable Energy.
 Prior directorships include Toronto Hydro-Electric System Limited, where he was Vice Chair, and Associated Electric & Gas Insurance Services Limited (AEGIS).
 Mr. Hay also chaired both the Beaverbrook Art Gallery and SHAD Canada.

 Mr. Hay holds a Bachelor of Laws from Osgoode Hall Law School, York University and a Bachelor of Arts from the University of Toronto (Victoria College).
-He is a Fellow of the Ivey Energy and Policy Institute and holds his ICD.D.
+He is an Executive Fellow of the Ivey Energy and Policy Institute and holds his ICD.D.